 Where Harvestime originated from is an important part of the DNA.
 God gave words and visions to the church's past leaders that continue to make strides in the modern day church.

 In 1960, Pastor Donald Cox, his wife, Alice established Harvestime Chapel (then called Gospel Tabernacle) in Altoona, Wisconsin.
 A building was purchased from a Lutheran church located at 2nd and Bartlett in Altoona.

 Rev. Eldon Borreson came to pastor Harvestime in 1966.
-Under the direction of Pastor Eldon and Joanne Borreson a new front was added to the church.
+Under the direction of Pastor Eldon and his wife Joanne, a new front was added to the church.
 A house was built next to the church to house the pastor.
-Pastor Borrgenson renamed the church to Harvestime and, in the 70’s, began an interfaith movement with the nuns at Sacred Heart Hospital.
+Pastor Borreson renamed the church to Harvestime and, in the 70’s, began an interfaith movement with the nuns at Sacred Heart Hospital.
 Harvestime was growing and the families that attended were baptized and filled with the Holy Spirit.
-Pastor Borreson moved to Tomah, Wisconsin, where there he built a new church.
+After many years of service and growth within the community, Pastor Borreson moved to Tomah, Wisconsin, where he built a new church.

 Donald Skaggs and Virginia, his wife, pastored Harvestime from 1975-1977.
 He was very personable and loved to visit the families that attend Harvestime.
 The church saw the need to purchase some land; plans were on the way for a new church to be built.

 Pastor William and Gail Darland came to Harvestime after Pastor Skaggs.
 He was ready to see God work.
 He spoke positively during his sermons and about having great faith about what God was doing at Harvestime.